HoGA: Higher-Order Graph Attention via Diversity-Aware k-Hop Sampling: Model Evaluation

-We conduct empirical studies to address the following question: \textit{is the application of higher-order attention via direct sampling of the $k$-hop neighborhood a viable approach for multi-hop aggregation?} Our analysis is broken up into three components: \begin{itemize} \item {\bf RQ1.} How effectively do our HoGA model mitigate the oversmoothing effect, and is the model's accuracy stable across different choices of $K$? \item {\bf RQ1.} How do our higher-order models, HoGA-GAT and HoGA-GRAND, perform compared to existing higher-order techniques? \item {\bf RQ3.} What is the effectiveness of the heuristic walk sampling method compared to simpler, purely topological sampling methods? \end{itemize} Specifically, we demonstrate the efficacy of our method through comparisons with other state-of-the-art higher-order attention methods \cite{huang2024higher, wang2020multi} and walk-based models \cite{michel2023path}.
-Additionally, we include various other baselines, such as Fourier methods \cite{he2021bernnet, kipf2016semi}.
+We conduct empirical studies to address the following question: \textit{Is the application of higher-order attention via direct sampling of the $k$-hop neighborhood a viable approach for multi-hop aggregation?} Our analysis is broken up into three components: \begin{itemize} \item {\bf RQ1.} How do our higher-order models, HoGA-GAT and HoGA-GRAND, perform compared to existing higher-order techniques? \item {\bf RQ2.} To what extent does the HoGA model mitigate the oversmoothing effect, and is the model's accuracy stable across different choices of maximum nodal distance? \item {\bf RQ3.} What is the effectiveness of the heuristic walk sampling method compared to simpler sampling methods that do not consider global graph structure? \end{itemize} Specifically, we demonstrate the efficacy of our method through comparisons with state-of-the-art higher-order attention methods \cite{huang2024higher,abu2019mixhop,yang2021spagan}, and Fourier methods \cite{he2021bernnet,kipf2016semi,defferrard2016convolutional}.

-{\bf Datasets.} We evaluate all models on core benchmark node classification datasets, wherein the dataset is comprised of a single graph: Cora, Citeseer, and Pubmed \cite{yang2016revisiting}.
-We additionally evaluate other diverse datasets of variable size: Amazon Computers, Amazon Photos, and CoAuthor Computer Science \cite{shchur2018pitfalls}.
+{\bf Datasets.} We evaluate all models on core benchmark node classification datasets, wherein the dataset comprises a single graph: Cora, Citeseer, and Pubmed \cite{yang2016revisiting}.
+We also evaluate other diverse datasets of variable size: Amazon Computers, Amazon Photos, and CoAuthor Computer Science \cite{shchur2018pitfalls}.
+In addition to these homophilic datasets, we also evaluate on the heterophilic datasets, Wisconsin and Texas.

-{\bf Baseline Models.} We evaluate modelsthat incorporatee our highe--order attention modul and compare them withe other non-local aggregation schemes, including JKNet \cite{xu2018representation} and HiGCN \cite{huang2024higher}.
-Our study also includesosingle-hop spectral methodssuch assAPPNP \cite{gutteridge2023drew}, BernNet \cite{he2021bernnet}, and GCN \cite{kipf2016semi}.
-Additionally, we compare our higher-order attention models with their single-hop counterparts, including GAT \cite{velickovic2018graph} and GRAND \cite{chamberlain2021grand}.
-Whre appliclable, we tilizse the optimal parameterconfigurations as reported inm the originalstudiesk
+{\bf Baseline Models.} We evaluate models that incorporate our higher-order attention module and compare them with other non-local aggregation schemes, which utilize either meta-paths, SPAGAN \cite{yang2021spagan}, and topological structure, HiGCN \cite{huang2024higher}.
+We also evaluate against STAGNN \cite{huang2023tailoring}, a multi-hop transformer model, and DIFFformer \cite{wu2023difformer}, a diffusion-based architecture.
+Furthermore, our study includes single-hop spectral methods such as APPNP \cite{gutteridge2023drew}, BernNet \cite{he2021bernnet}, and GCN \cite{kipf2016semi}.
+Additionally, we compare our higher-order attention models with their single-hop counterparts; GAT \cite{velickovic2018graph} and GRAND \cite{chamberlain2021grand}.
+We use the original parameter configurations for all baselines.